Age disparity in sexual relationships: Evolutionary approach

-Male preference for younger females
+Male and female preferences

 Buss attributed the male preference for younger females to certain youthful cues.
 In females, relative youth and apparent physical attractiveness (which males valued more than females did) demonstrated cues for fertility and high reproductive capacity.
-Buss stated the specific age preference of around 25 years implied that fertility was a stronger ultimate cause of mate preference than reproductive value as data suggested that fertility peaks in females around mid-20s.
+Buss stated the specific age preference of around 25 years implied that fertility was a stronger ultimate cause of mate preference rather than reproductive value.
 From a life history theory perspective, females that display these cues are judged to be more capable of reproductive investment.
 This notion of age preference due to peak fertility is supported by Kenrick, Keefe, Gabrielidis, and Cornelius's study, which found that although teenage males would accept a mate slightly younger than they are, there was a wider range of preference for ages above their own.
-Teenage males also report that their ideal mates would be several years older than they are.

 Buss and Schmitt stress that although long-term mating relationships are common for humans, there are both short-term and long-term mating relationships.
-Buss and Schmitt provided a Sexual Strategies Theory that describes the two sexes as having evolved distinct psychological mechanisms that underlie the strategies for short- and long-term mating.
-This theory is directly relevant and compatible with those two already mentioned, Life History and Parental Investment.
+Their Sexual Strategies Theory describes the two sexes as having evolved distinct psychological mechanisms that underlie the strategies for short- and long-term mating.
+This theory is directly relevant and compatible with Life History and Parental Investment.
 Males tend to appear oriented towards short-term mating (greater desire for short-term mates than women, prefer larger number of sexual partners, and take less time to consent to sexual intercourse) and this appears to solve a number of adaptive problems including using fewer resources to access a mate.
 Although there are a number of reproductive advantages to short-term mating, males still pursue long-term mates, and this is due to the possibility of monopolizing a female's lifetime reproductive resources.
 Consistent with findings, for both short-term and long-term mates, males prefer younger females (reproductively valuable).